-Floor plans and building elevations prepared by Jardin Design Group Inc. dated November 27, 2017 were reviewed to determine acoustical requirements for glazing.
-In general, the living/dining rooms have window to floor area ratios of 12% and dens have ratios of 23%.
-The smaller bedrooms have window to floor area ratios of 30%.
+Floor plans and building elevations prepared by Jardin Design Group Inc. dated October 3, 2019, provided in Appendix A, were reviewed to determine acoustical requirements for glazing.
+In general, the living/dining rooms have window to floor area ratios of 12%, dens have window to floor area ratios of 25%, and bedrooms have window to floor area ratios of 40%.

-Based upon these ratios, it was determined that the glazing for the development must achieve a sound transmission class (STC) rating of at least 33 for bedrooms and STC of at least 30 for living/dining rooms and dens in order to achieve the target indoor sound level criteria due to road and air traffic.
+Based upon these ratios, it was determined that the glazing for the development must achieve a sound transmission class (STC) rating of at least 33 for bedrooms and STC of at least 29 for living/dining rooms and dens in order to achieve the target indoor sound level criteria due to road and air traffic.
 Awning windows, and swing or sliding doors to balconies should have tight seals sufficient to achieve similar acoustical performance ratings.